xvik/gradle-quality-plugin/src/doc/docs/guide/automatic.md

 }
 ```

-Then quality plugin will register checkstyle, pmd and spotbugs (findbugs) plugins and configure codenarc plugin (which is not supposed to be used according to current sources).
+Then quality plugin will register checkstyle, pmd and spotbugs plugins and configure codenarc plugin (which is not supposed to be used according to current sources).

 To prevent manually registered plugin configuration use referenced quality option.
 For example, to prevent codenarc plugin configuration in example above: